Sports field with goal posts and houses in the distance

 On the bill there will be two sections which refer to Mayoral precepts.
 One is for the policing precept, which used to be the responsibility of the Police and Crime Commissioner, in whose name this used to appear on your bill.
 On your bill, this will be called the "Mayoral Police and Crime Commissioner Precept".

-The increase in precept funding is critical to sustain the significant improvements made in GMP to continue to strengthen public safety and together with the central Government grant will deliver:
+The increase in precept funding is critical to sustain the significant improvements made in Greater Manchester Police (GMP) to continue to strengthen public safety and together with the central Government grant will deliver:

-• Remain one of the best police forces in the country in answering 999 and 101 calls.
+• Remain one of the best police forces in the country in the speed of answering 999 calls.

 The other is called the "Mayoral General Precept".
 The vast majority of this comprises the costs of the Fire Service, with a small amount going to pay for other Mayoral functions.